yioneko/nvim-yati/README.md

 Yet another tree-sitter indent plugin for Neovim.

 This plugin was originally created when the experience of builtin indent module of [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) was still terrible.
-Now since the maintainers came back, and it has improved a lot and become usable, I'll stop maintaining this once the 'official' one completely supersede (also hope it will!).
+Now since it has improved a lot with better community support, this plugin **should be no longer needed** if the upstream one already satisfies you.

-Currently I'm very confident that this plugin is nearly perfect and should cover most of the situations for supported languages.
-If you are still frustrated with the 'official' indent module, welcome to use this plugin instead as temporary solution.
-Feel free to submit issues for any problems.
+If you are still frustrated with the 'official' indent module or interested in this plugin, welcome to provide feedback or submit any issues.
+Take a glance at [features](#features) to learn about the differences.

-The details of configuration are described at [CONFIG.md](CONFIG.md).
-Take a glance at it if you are interested in internal working principles or helping development.

 ## Warning